Hensel minimality I: Resplendency

 \subsection{Algebraic Skolem functions}

 As usual, $K$ is a valued field of equi-characteristic $0$, in a language $\cL \supset \Lval$.

 The mere statement of cell decomposition in valued fields is usually very technical, one reason being that one cannot definably pick centers of the cells.
-This problem is easier to deal with if one adds certain Skolem functions to the language.
-Usually, one would not want to modify the language in such a way.
+This problem is easier to deal with if one expands the structure by certain Skolem functions.
+Usually, one would not want to modify the structure in such a way.
 However, in this subsection, we provide tools which make it possible, in many situations, to assume the existence of such Skolem functions (without losing power nor generality).

 The first thing to note is that properly adding the required Skolem functions preserves Hensel minimality; this follows from Theorem~\ref{thm:resp:h} and the observation that adding ``algebraic'' Skolem functions on $\RV$ is enough (Lemma~\ref{lem:alg:skol:K}).
 This by itself is useful whenever one only wants to prove that every definable set (or function) has some good properties.
 A similar approach has been recently followed in \cite{CFL}.